Plastic Paddy

 Plastic Paddy is a slang expression, sometimes used as a derogatory term, for a member of the Irish diaspora who "places great importance on Irishness".
 The phrase has been used as a positive reinforcement and as a pejorative term in various situations, particularly in London but also within Ireland itself.
-The term has sometimes been applied to people who may misappropriate or misrepresent stereotypical aspects of Irish customs.
-In this sense, the plastic Paddy may know little of actual Irish culture, but nevertheless assert an Irish identity.
+The term is sometimes associated with the misappropriation or misrepresentation of stereotypical aspects of Irish customs.
+In this sense, the term is an accusation that the person knows little of actual Irish culture, but nevertheless assert an Irish identity.
 It has been described as a slur in its initial use to target second generation Irish immigrants in the United Kingdom.
 In other contexts, the term has been applied to members of the Irish diaspora who have distanced themselves from perceived stereotypes and, in the 1980s, the phrase was used to describe Irish people who had emigrated to England and were seeking assimilation into English culture.

 Usage

 The name Paddy is a diminutive form of the Irish name Patrick (Pádraic, Pádraig, Páraic) and, depending on context, can be used either as an affectionate or a pejorative reference to an Irishman.

-The term "plastic Paddy", used as a slur or insult, came into use in the 1980s when it was employed as a term of abuse by recently arrived middle-class Irish migrants to London.
+The term "plastic Paddy", used as a slur or insult, came into use in the 1980s when it was employed as a term of abuse against the second generation Irish diaspora in London by recently arrived middle-class Irish migrants.
 Mary J. Hickman, a professor of Irish studies and sociology at London Metropolitan University, states: it "became a means of distancing themselves from established Irish communities."
 And the use was a part of the process by which the second-generation Irish are positioned as inauthentic within the two identities, of Englishness and Irishness.

 Ironically, both English hostility when faced with the spectre of Irish identities, and Irish denials of authenticity of those same identities, utilises the pejorative term "plastic paddy" to stereotype and undermine processes "of becoming" of Irish identities of second-generation Irish people.
 The message from each is that second-generation Irish are "really English" and many of the second-generation resist this.

 People who were not born in Ireland and/or did not grow up in Ireland, but nonetheless possess Irish citizenship (either through descent, marriage, or residence) are sometimes labelled "plastic Paddies" by members of Irish communities.

 The term can have a different connotation depending on where it is used.